ICB-DCM/pyABC/devideas/kanban.rst

       seems to strike the best balance between simplicity and re-using established tools.
     - target up to 100 jobs per second
     - Assume 10s per simulation on a single core. assume cluster of 1000 cores.
       So about 100 samples per second overall.
 - **EK** adaptive population size
     - max nr particles limit
+    - deal with corner cases of no particles, 1 particle, 2 particles
+    - deal with particles with no parameters (for model selection with models without paramters)

 Review
 ------